VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the NFRF under grant GR024801 and the CFI under grant GR024473.
-We also acknowledge Weathon Software (\url{https://weasoft.com}) for providing computing credits via Google Colab, and Lambda, Inc. (\url{https://lambda.ai/}) for computing credits via Lambda Cloud and Lambda Inference.
+The authors acknowledge Weathon Software (\url{https://weasoft.com}) and Lambda, Inc. (\url{https://lambda.ai/}) for providing computing resources via Google Colab and Lambda Cloud, respectively.

+Following the completion of this research and paper submission, we became aware of NegPiP (\url{https://github.com/hako-mikan/sd-webui-negpip/}), a community project that utilizes an approach similar to ours.
+While this work was developed entirely independently from NegPiP, we recognize its contribution and suggest it as a relevant resource for readers.